trilitech/tezos-developer-docs/src/pages/tutorials/build-your-first-app/setting-up-app.md

    This updated file sets the `global` variable to `globalThis` and adds a buffer object to the window.
    The Beacon SDK requires this configuration to run in a Vite app.

-1. Run the project by running the command `npm run dev` on the command line and opening <http://localhost:4000> in your browser.
-You should see a sample Svelte page that confirms that the application is configured properly.

 ## File structure

 The final structure of the tutorial application will look like this: